Traxo7/voize-extension-chrome/README.md

 #### Features

  - Adds `Voize` icon to your browser.
- - Shows how many comments were written for the link you are located at.
+ - Shows number of comments for the content you are viewing.
- - Clicking the icon takes you to the comment section.
+ - Clicking the icon takes you to its comment section.